Archery at the 2016 Summer Olympics – Women's individual: Medal matches

 As the two losing semi-finalists, Ki met Valencia in the bronze medal match, the latter shooting for Mexico's first medal of the Games.
 Ki however prevailed in four sets to earn her fourth career Olympic medal, the second highest tally for a South Korean archer after Kim Soo-nyung's six medals won between 1988 and 2000.
-Valencia nevertheless earned her highest finishing position in an world competition to date with fourth overall.
+Valencia nevertheless earned her highest finishing position in a world competition to date with fourth overall.

 In the gold medal final Chang and Unruh each started well, winning one of the opening two sets apiece.
 Chang won the third set after Unruh faltered by shooting a seven, claiming the fourth set shortly afterwards by scoring two tens and a nine that Unruh could not overcome, earning Chang the victory and her first Olympic medal.
 The Associated Press praised Chang as a "pillar of consistency" amid wind gusts that made aiming difficult.

 Chang's win was her second gold medal of the 2016 Olympics following South Korea's success in the women's team competition earlier in the week; she became the eighth female South Korean archer to win an Olympic gold medal in an individual event.
 It was also South Korea's third gold medal of the Games and the nation's twenty-second Olympic archery gold medal overall, overtaking the twenty-one gold medals earned in short track speed skating at the Winter Olympics to become the country's most successful Olympic sport.
 Chang's two gold medals earned her the top female athlete prize at the 2016 Korea Woman Sports Awards.

 Unruh's silver medal was Germany's first ever individual archery Olympic medal, and Germany's first archery medal since the German women's team won bronze at the 2000 Summer Olympics.